Posted on May 10 2018

 Aruna grew up as a total introvert and was forced to do all of the housework by her aunts.
 She was not allowed to go to school but she dreamed of studying.
 Around the age of twelve, and as her claims of the abuse got worse, her uncle arranged her to marry a man around ten years older than her.
 She got married when she was thirteen and only met her husband on the day of marriage.
 She raised her family in the village whilst her husband worked as a laborer but she still had dreams of an education and doing something more with her life.

 Whilst this was going on, Aruna fell in love with a Muslim man from the neighborhood.
 This was the first time in her life that she had felt cherished and loved.
 She tells us now that he asked her opinions and treated her as a human and not as his property.
 They started a secret affair which her husband and mother soon found out about.
 They beat her badly and during this time her husband had started heavily drinking.
 He came home every night and beat her and her children.
 The last straw for Aruna was when her husband badly beat her baby son, and she left him.
 When she went to her mother for help she threw her onto the streets.
-Purnata found her and her children standing in the monsoon rain at night and rescued them.
+She was found by our charity with her children standing in the monsoon rain at night and rescued them.

 As for the man that she was having the affair with, she got news that there had been a fire at the factory where he worked.
 His whole right hand was burnt and he had to have it amputated.
 No longer needed at the factory, he had to return to his village and he broke off their relationship.